UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 We can see that the rows `Skor`, `Smarties` and `Twix` that were only present in the left dataframe, have been dropped.

-One thing that all 4 joins have in common, is they all will have the same columns labels that came from both dataframes.
+One thing that all 4 joins have in common is they all will have the same columns labels that came from both dataframes.

 ---